Fluctuations Of Linear Spectral Statistics Of Deformed Wigner Matrices: Introduction

 The Borel probability measure $\rho_N$ defined above has a nice interpretation in terms of free probability: it is the free additive convolution of the semicircular distribution $\mu_{N\sigma_N^2}$ and $\nu_N$.
 Theorem \ref{main} also has interpretations in terms of (extensions of) free probability theory, namely higher order freeness (see \cite{MinSpe06, MinSniSpe07, CMSS07}) and infinitesimal freeness (see \cite{BelShl12}).
 Indeed, roughly speaking, when one considers normalized traces of mixed words in certain $N\times N$ random matrices, whereas freeness is related to the large $N$ limit of their expectations (or first cumulants), infinitesimal freeness is related to the $1/N$ correction in this asymptotic, and higher order freeness is related to the large $N$ asymptotic of their higher cumulants.
 It is known \cite{CMSS07} that a GUE random matrix $W_N$ is asymptotically free of all orders from any deterministic Hermitian matrix $D_N$ whose empirical spectral measure converges in moments.
 It follows that, under these assumptions, the fluctuations of $\int_{\mathbb{R}}\varphi(x)\mu_N(dx)$ for polynomial $\varphi$ are Gaussian and their variance may be computed using the $R$-transform machinery from \cite{CMSS07} (note that $\Gamma(z_1,z_2)$ from Proposition \ref{hook} with $\tau=\kappa=0$ and $s^2=\sigma^2$ indeed coincides with the second-order Cauchy transform that may be computed from the $R$-transform machinery).
 Theorem \ref{main} suggests that asymptotic second order freeness still holds between $W_N$ and $D_N$ when $W_N$ is a Wigner matrix satisfying \ref{hyp:indep}, \ref{hyp:offdiagonal} and \ref{hyp:diagonal} with $\tau=\kappa=0$ and $s^2=\sigma^2$.
-Similarly, a GOE random matrix $W_N$ is asymptotically real second order free from any deterministic real symmetric matrix $D_N$ whose empirical spectral measure converges in moments \cite{MinPop13, Redelmeier14}.
-It follows that, under these assumptions, the fluctuations of $\int_{\mathbb{R}}\varphi(x)\mu_N(dx)$ for polynomial $\varphi$ are Gaussian.
-Theorem \ref{main} suggests that asymptotic real second order freeness still holds between $W_N$ and $D_N$ when $W_N$ is a Wigner matrix satisfying \ref{hyp:indep}, \ref{hyp:offdiagonal} and \ref{hyp:diagonal} with $\tau=s^2=\sigma^2$ and $\kappa=0$.
+Similarly, a random matrix $W_N$ whose distribution is invariant under the action (by conjugation) of the orthogonal group is asymptotically real second order free from any deterministic real symmetric matrix $D_N$ whose empirical spectral measure converges in moments \cite{MinPop13, Redelmeier14}.
+Theorem \ref{main} suggests that asymptotic real second order freeness still holds between $W_N$ and $D_N$ when $W_N$ is a Wigner matrix satisfying \ref{hyp:indep}, \ref{hyp:offdiagonal} and \ref{hyp:diagonal} with $s^2=\sigma^2$ and $\kappa=0$.
 Another corollary of Theorem \ref{main} is that the bias $b(\varphi)$ vanishes whenever $s^2=\sigma^2, \tau=0$ and $\kappa=0$ (this is for instance the case for the deformed GUE).
 In that case, the mean empirical spectral measure $\mathbb{E}[\mu_N]$ is particularly well approximated by the free additive convolution $\rho_N$ of the semicircular distribution $\mu_{N\sigma_N^2}$ and $\nu_N$.
-This suggest that a Wigner matrix satisfying \ref{hyp:indep}, \ref{hyp:offdiagonal} and \ref{hyp:diagonal} with $s^2=\sigma^2, \tau=0$ and $\kappa=0$ is asymptotically infinitesimally free from bounded sequences of deterministic real diagonal matrices $D_N$ converging in noncommutative dsitribution.
+This suggests that a Wigner matrix satisfying \ref{hyp:indep}, \ref{hyp:offdiagonal} and \ref{hyp:diagonal} with $s^2=\sigma^2$, $\tau=0$ and $\kappa=0$ is asymptotically infinitesimally free from bounded sequences of deterministic real diagonal matrices $D_N$ converging in noncommutative distribution.
 This was known for the GUE and a family of finite rank deterministic matrices (see \cite{Shlyakhtenko18}); we generalize this result in appendix.